-To understand the term straight bill of lading, let us first understand the meaning of the bill of lading.
+To understand the term straight bill of lading, let us first understand the meaning of the bill of lading (BOL).

 Bill of Lading

-Straight Bill of Lading is a non-negotiable bill of lading.
-It is used when the goods that are being delivered are already paid for, or are donations or gifts and don’t require payment.
+A straight bill of Lading is a non-negotiable bill of lading.
+It is used when the goods that are being delivered are already paid for or are donations or gifts and don’t require payment.
 Using this, the consignee is delivered the goods by the shipping company upon presentation of identification.

 How Does Straight Bill of Lading Work?

-A straight bill of lading is a document in which a seller agrees to use a specific transport option to ship goods to a certain location, and the bill is then assigned to a specific party (known as the ‘named consignee).
+A straight BOL is a document in which a seller agrees to use a specific transport option to ship goods to a certain location, and the bill is then assigned to a specific party.
+Who is known as the ‘named consignee.’
 Due to its non-negotiable nature, it cannot be assigned to anyone but that party.
 This helps in the correct delivery of the goods.
-The straight bill of lading details the type, quality and quantity of the goods as well for clarity.
+This bill of lading details the type, quality, and quantity of the goods for clarity.

-Once the party presents proper identification, which is usually agreed upon in advance, the shipping company hands over the goods.
+Once the party presents proper identification, usually agreed upon in advance, the shipping company hands over the goods.